Skip to main content

 Dupuytren's contracture is a condition of the hands and fingers.
 It is sometimes called Dupuytren's disease because not everyone with this condition develops contractures.

-At first, there is a thickening of some tissues under the skin in the palm.
+At first, there is a thickening of some tissues under the skin of the palm of the hand.
 If the disease progresses you may develop a contracture of one or more fingers.
 When you have a contracture, affected fingers bend (contract) towards the palm and you cannot straighten them fully.
 Typically, the ring finger is usually affected first.
 Then the little finger and then the middle finger.
 It takes months or years for the condition to develop and progress to a contracture.

 Some people with Dupuytren's contracture have some thickened tissue under the skin in other parts of their body.
 For example, a thickening on the knuckles, on the soles of the feet, or on the penis.